strawbees/learning-platform-gatsby/content/explorations/truss-bridge-problem-solving.md

 </section>

-Your students should be able to explain where their bridges is excellent and where it failed or could be improved.
+Your students should be able to explain where their bridges are excellent and where it failed or could be improved.

 Students are expected to:

 * Identify a strategy used to solve a problem
 * Describe something unexpected or learned
-* Reflects if solution was appropriable beyond the designed problems.
+* Reflects if a solution was appropriable beyond the designed problems.

 **Emerging**: Point out a problem solving situation